clarestudio/pic32icsp/README.md

 # pic32icsp

-This is a very tiny, low-cost tool to program flash memory of the Microchip PIC32MX2xx series MCUs via 2-wire ICSP protocol.
+This is a very tiny, low-cost tool to program flash memory of the Microchip PIC32MX2xx series MCUs via the 2-wire ICSP protocol.

 ## Status